 With a coaching mindset, your organization will see greater growth and innovation.
-Individuals who are encouraged to identify solutions, rather than follow orders, will feel a greater sense of pride in their work and move your organization forward in new and unexpected ways.
+Individuals who are encouraged to identify solutions rather than follow orders will feel a greater sense of pride in their work, helping move your organization forward in new and unexpected ways.

 The key to supporting successful coaches is providing digestible training with real-life applications.
 Learn how Skills Coach can help you build a team of coaches at all levels.

 See how Skills Coach uses behavioral science and spaced repetition to help managers create new habits.